Who We Are

 This quarterly newsletter for senior ophthalmologists is mailed to active Academy members age 60 and older.
 Read the latest issue

-SO Events at the 2013 Annual Meeting in New
+SO Events at AAO 2014 in Chicago

 From mentoring to volunteering, contributors to Scope reflect on the transition from surgery and full-time practice toward retirement.